 Wildlife is most active and abundant during that period.
-It’s also when most of the animals are bearing their young, which is always an amazing thing to see.
+It’s also when most animals are bearing their young, which is always an amazing thing to see.

-The best way for visitors to reach Serengeti National Park safari is via commuter plane.
-The trip is an hour or less from Tanzania’s capital of Arusha or from any of Tanzania’s other remote national parks.
+The best way for visitors to reach the Serengeti National Park safari is via a commuter plane.
+The trip is an hour or less from Tanzania’s capital of Arusha or any of Tanzania’s other remote national parks.

 Passengers on these flights will experience stunning views of the Tanzanian landscape, and most flights take them over or near Ngorongoro Crater.

-Serengeti has a very limited number of permanent lodging locations.
+Serengeti has a minimal number of permanent lodging locations.
 Most tourists stay in semi-permanent tented camps.
 The camps are constructed during the high season and are carried away at the end of the season.

 Individual tents in these camps are typically large canvas tents with 300-400 square feet of interior space.
 The tents usually have wooden platforms to provide a comfortable and safe walking surface in the tent.
 Most also have running water, flush toilets, and bucket showers.